devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Structure

 The guide is designed to be read in order, from Chapter 0 (this one) to Chapter 5.
 Code examples throughout the chapters will mainly be taken from Wisgen [\[11\]](https://github.com/Fasust/wisgen), an example Flutter Application that was specifically built for the purposes of this guide.
+If you want to search for any specific terms in the guide, you can use [this page](https://github.com/Fasust/flutter-guide/wiki/gfm-guide).
+It is all chapters of the guide combine into one page.
 There is going to be a few common symbols throughout the guide, this is what they stand for:

 | Symbol | Meaning                  |
 | :----: | :----------------------- |